What Your Company's 409A Valuation Means for Your Options

 A properly conducted 409A valuation — one performed by an independent, qualified appraiser using recognized methodologies — provides your company with safe harbor protection.
 Under safe harbor, the IRS presumes the valuation is reasonable.
 The burden of proof shifts to the IRS to demonstrate otherwise, rather than to your company to defend every assumption.
 That protection flows directly to you: grants made at the 409A safe harbor value are presumed compliant.

-The stock option exercise price you pay when you convert options into shares determines your tax treatment at exercise.
-For NSOs, you owe ordinary income tax on the spread between the stock option fair market value on the date of exercise and your exercise price.
-If the 409A-determined FMV has risen to $10 per share and your exercise price is $2, you owe ordinary income tax on $8 per share, even if you cannot yet sell the shares.
+For NSOs, you owe ordinary income tax on the spread between the 409A fair market value on the date of exercise and your exercise price.
+If the FMV has risen to $10 per share and your exercise price is $2, you owe ordinary income tax on $8 per share, even if you cannot yet sell the shares.
+For ISOs, no ordinary income tax is owed at exercise (though Alternative Minimum Tax may apply) — tax is deferred until you sell the shares.

 When you eventually sell your shares, you will owe capital gains tax on the difference between your sale price and the price you paid at exercise.
 Whether it is short-term or long-term capital gains depends on how long you held the shares before selling.

-What Employees Should Know Before Exercising
+What Should Employees Know Before Exercising Stock Options?

-Early Exercise and 83(b) Elections
+What Is an Early Exercise and 83(b) Election?

 Many option agreements permit early exercise — purchasing unvested shares subject to a repurchase right by the company.
 Filing an 83(b) election with the IRS within 30 days of early exercise starts your capital gains holding period immediately and locks in your ordinary income at the current 409A value (which is typically low in the early stages).
 This can be a powerful tax planning tool, but it requires you to actually pay the exercise price out of pocket for unvested shares, accepting the risk that you might never vest those shares.